mcosbdemo/OSB-ATP/README.md

 - Once you have registered you Service Broker, you can check the service list and plans available through this broker.

-- You have completed the installation of the Service Broker and can skip the **Monitoring OCI Service Broker** section.
+- You have completed the installation of the Service Broker.

+- Skip the **Monitoring OCI Service Broker** section.